Just for Laughs: Mascot

 Victor is the mascot and logo for the comedy festival Just for Laughs.
 It was designed by Vittorio Fiorucci of the Canadian Design Resource company.

+When the artist first created the mascot, the character’s horns were coloured blue.
+However, when Vittorio’s blue marker had run out of shades of blue, the mascot’s horns became red.

+His catchphrase, as heard at the end of most Just for Laughs television broadcasts ever since the inception, is "Mommy, it’s over!"

 The image was inspired by a monster that preys on Montreal.
 The logo can be seen across the world on posters, T-shirts, event site markers, costumes, and inflatables.

-In 2005 the character was redesigned by animator Alan Best at the behest of advertising agency Cossette as part of a comprehensive graphic overhaul of the Just For Laughs brand.
+In 2005, the character was redesigned by animator Alan Best at the behest of advertising agency Cossette as part of a comprehensive graphic overhaul of the Just For Laughs brand.

-In 2007, "Rose" was created, a character to be the wife of Victor.
+In 2007, "Rose" was created, a character to be the wife of "Victor".

+In 2023, Victor was absent from all visual material related to the festival, but was brought back in 2025.